 A hamburger steak is a hamburger patty that gets dredged in flour and then pan-fried.
 You will find it creates a light crust on the burger, that I then pair with sauteed onions.
-This is such an easy and delicious dinner great for any night of the week.
+This is such an easy and delicious that’s great for any night of the week.

 What is the difference between hamburger steak and Salisbury steak?

 The two names are basically interchangeable as they’re both ground beef patties recipes.
 But traditionally easy Salisbury steak recipe will include something to bind the together, like bread crumbs, egg, , and seasoning.
-They’re also typically served with fried onions and brown or mushroom .
+Homemade recipes also typically include and mushroom or brown , like the Cracker Barrel hamburger steak recipe.

 If you’re wondering how to make Salisbury steak, check out my blog post.
 I also have a recipe for Salisbury steak meatballs in the slow cooker if that’s more your style.